Jabrils/lcNrD/README.md

   -id INPUT_DELIMITER, --input_delimiter INPUT_DELIMITER
                         this is the delimiter you want lcNrD to use for the input file (default: \n)
+  -od OUTPUT_DELIMITER, --output_delimiter OUTPUT_DELIMITER
-  -d, --duplicates      add -d to remove duplicate elements (default: False) -s, --shuffle         add -s to shuffle your list (default: False) -rf, --replace_file   add -rf to replace the original file after lcnrd
+                        this is the delimiter you want lcNrD to use for the output file.
+Default = input delimiter (default: None) -d, --duplicates      add -d to remove duplicate elements (default: False) -s, --shuffle         add -s to shuffle your list (default: False) -rf, --replace_file   add -rf to replace the original file after lcnrd